Basic shading 🟑¢

 }

-These color are typical of the normal "palette".
+These colors are typical of the normal "palette".

 Let’s now do some experiments with this normal: